If your insurer is not listed here, it is still possible that they will pay for lessons.

 Paying for lessons

-Lessons may be paid for by cash, cheque or bank/online transfer.
+Lessons may be paid for by cash, cheque or bank/online transfer (Bacs).

 Private medical insurance

 Many of the major private medical insurance companies will reimburse Alexander Technique lessons.
 Please check the conditions of your policy with your company.
 Most require a consultant referral (see exceptions below), and I can assist you with advice in obtaining this.
-The following companies will normally fund lessons:
+The following companies will normally fund lessons, although note that the rules of some insurers change quite often:

 Learning the Alexander Technique is usually best achieved through one-to-one lessons.
 This allows you to work with your teacher on your individual habits of movement.